18F/before-you-ship/_pages/security/dynamic-scanning.md

 In order for an application to get ATO, it needs to meet more than a minimum level of application security, so the application team needs to run [both static and dynamic security scans](../scanning/) and document good results.
 Running a "dynamic" scan means running a program that analyzes a live running application for common vulnerabilities.

-As part of the process of getting an ATO at 18F, **your application team will need to set up [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) to do dynamic vulnerability scanning of your application (either automated or manual scans)**.
+As part of the process of getting an ATO at 18F, **your application team will need to set up [OWASP ZAP](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project) to do dynamic vulnerability scanning of your application**.
 ZAP can function as either an active (Spider & Attack options) or a passive (man-in-the-middle/proxy) scanner, but is usually used as a combination of both.
 If you (or another person on your application team) has questions about setting this up, ask #infrastructure for help.

 ![ZAP home screen](../../assets/images/zap_home.png)

 ## Preface

 You will need a running application to test, which you will want to be as production-like as possible—ideally a staging environment.
-Running a scan can cause a spike in requests and errors, so **inform your team and [#infrastructure](https://18f.slack.com/messages/infrastructure/) if you are going to run it on a production site.**
+Running a scan can cause a spike in requests and errors, so **inform your team and [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure/) if you are going to run it on a production site.**

 We gave an introduction to ZAP talk as part of our engineering tech talks series.